• Skip to primary navigation

 Now to one of Kyoto’s most iconic temples, Kiyomizudera.

-Kiyomizudera is an expansive Buddhist temple that was founded in 780 on the site of the Otowa Waterfall which is located at the bottom of the main hall.
+Kiyomizudera is an expansive Buddhist temple that was founded in 780 on the site of the Otowa Waterfall, which is located at the bottom of the main hall.

-There are three streams said to have different benefits – one for longevity, school success, and fortunate love life.
+There are three streams said to have different benefits – one for longevity, school success, and a fortunate love life.
 But only pick to drink from one!

 Kiyomizudera also has some of the most beautiful views of the mountains in Kyoto too so let’s check out some of the views before we leave.